 There is a flying scene with dragon-like creatures in the second act that had my jaw dropped for a full five minutes.

 But other than feeling like you’re inside a video game, a feeling I distinctly felt when watching the flying car sequences in Star Wars II, there was something else going on here.
 The line between live-action and animation was seamless.
 The use of new digital “stereoscopic” 3-D technology that adds depth significantly enhanced the experience.
 Rather than things protruding out of the screen over the audience, as we’ve seen in other 3D movies, this was a different sense altogether.

 Here are some of my first impressions…

 James Horner did the music for this movie.
 He’s one of my favorite movie music composers, first popping up on my sensors back in 1982 for Star Trek: The Wrath of Khan.
 It was powerful and effective, if unmemorable.

 There were several unmistakable resemblances to the artwork of Roger Dean, well known for his ’70s and ’80s album covers for such musicians as Yes (floating islands), Uriah Heap, and Asia.
-From colorful dragons to flying elephants, to curving stone landscape to statuesque trees the likeness was striking.
-Curiously, there is no credit given to Roger Dean.
+From colorful dragons to flying elephants, to curving stone landscapes to statuesque trees, the likeness was striking.
+Curiously, there is no credit given to artist Roger Dean.

 - Joel Moore:

 This actor plays the role of Norm Spellman, our hero’s human buddy and scientist.
 He also has a recurring role as Dr. Colin Fisher on the TV series Bones.
 In a recent episode, his buddies at the Institute sneak out early with him to catch a premiere showing of the new movie Avatar.